AutumnalAntlers/icsv2ledger/README.md

 is configuration filename.

+Filenames ending in .yaml will be parsed with PyYAML, otherwise with configparser (INI style, see examples).

 The file used will be first found in that order:

 1. Filename given on command line with `--config-file`,
+2. `config.yaml`    in current directory,
-2. `.icsv2ledgerrc` in current directory,
+3. `.icsv2ledgerrc` in current directory,
-3. `.icsv2ledgerrc` in home directory.
+4. `.icsv2ledgerrc` in home directory.

 **`--credit INT`**